 - Among the freed, some believe in the prophecy and “the One,” while others do not.

-- While some are seeking to free the rest, as Morpheus said, there are many who will fight to preserve the very system that is enslaving them.
+- While some are seeking to free the rest, as Morpheus said, there are many who will fight to preserve the very system that they don’t realize is enslaving them.

 The path to resolving these is one of connecting this lower (Matrix) world to the highest level of pure singularity where such opposites are completely nullified.
 This is the goal and meaning of “return to the Source.”
 (We break this down further in our article, Irreconcilable Differences.)

 The Matrix world of ‘otherness’ and ‘opposites’ moves toward the singularity of the Source in The Matrix Resurrections.
-At this fourth level, that of the Architect/Analyst, things that used to be seen as opposites, are now coming together.
+At this fourth level (of Atzilut), that of the Architect/Analyst, things that used to be seen as opposites, are now coming together.
 We are moving away from what the Matrix story calls a ‘binary’ view of reality.

 Thus, we see the ‘consolidation’ between the “father and mother” of the Matrix as this article presented.